Gastropub-inspired elegant burger perfect for a classy cookout!

 At a gastropub, you can expect inventive menus with a variety of culinary influences – from fish and chips to tacos, burgers to mac n’ cheese to steaks.
 Boutique wines, extensive craft beer selections and creative cocktails.
 Basically, it’s a place that dazzles you with food but doesn’t make a big fuss about it.
 Anything goes in a gastropub.
 And, gastropub burgers are a definite Must Eat.

 My Gastropub Cab and Blue Burger Inspiration

 I combined the flavors of that Tabor Burger and kicked it up a few notches.
-Instead of using only blue cheese, I added Gruyere, White Cheddar and Muenster .
+Instead of using only blue cheese, I added Gruyere, White Cheddar, and Muenster.
 The result is a blend of flavors and textures with lots of oozing melted cheese effect.
 The more cheese the better, right?
-These four cheeses worked wonderfully but you can get creative and use your own favorites.
+These four kinds of cheese worked wonderfully but you can get creative and use your own favorites.

 I played with the ratio of the cheeses too.
 I started with equal parts of all cheeses but found the blue cheese was overpowering the flavor of the other cheeses.
 I reduced the amount of blue cheese and added the slice of Muenster on top.
 The result is fantastic melted cheese but with the blue cheese flavor still predominant.

 Since there’s no way I could properly recreate that Tabor Tavern bacon jam, I made Cabernet caramelized onions and wrapped the burger in bacon instead.
 It turned out to be an equally thrilling foodie nirvana.
 The onions are reduced down to a step away from becoming jam, giving you all the concentrated flavors with more texture.
 They are also fantastic on a roast beef sandwich or topping a juicy steak.